The GCS mentoring programme brings together communication specialists in a mentoring partnership.

 What happens next:

-MoD colleagues talk about what they think of the GCS Mentoring Scheme.
+Ministry of Defence (MoD) colleagues talk about what they think of the GCS Mentoring Scheme.